 It’s a great place to play slots, thanks to the modern gambling industry.
 You can play live poker, casino table games, chase progressive jackpots on the latest licensed slot games, and basically play any game you’d find in Las Vegas or Atlantic City.

 It’s also a great place to live.
 The people are friendly.
 Most people don’t know this, but the state is often gorgeous with lots of wide-open spaces.
-You’ve got a modern college town or two and of course Oklahoma City, a major US metropolis with its own art and food scenes and culture and whatnot.
+You’ve got a modern college town or two.
+And you, of course, have Oklahoma City, a major US metropolis with its own art and food scenes and culture.
 It’s a young people’s paradise, with a young and energetic and highly educated population.

 The sheer number of slot games in a state with a population of less than 800,000 people should make it a major hotspot for slot play.